 You checked your site using one of the programs recommended above and realized it doesn’t look so great on smaller screens — the navigation’s wonky, you have to scroll all over the place, etc. So WWJJD?

 Look at your theme.
 Is it responsive?
 If it is, the developers will clearly state it on the official theme page, whether on WordPress or their own website.
-For example, the premium Headway theme (which I have used to build my site) is advertised as a responsive theme.
+For example, the premium Headway Themes (which I have used to build my site and my clients’) is advertised as a responsive theme.
 In my last blog post, I recommended a free theme called Responsive, also blatantly described as mobile-friendly (obviously, right?).
 These and some others are great, but I will throw out a caveat: even if a theme is responsive, you can still unwittingly screw up its mobile-friendly functionalities by changing certain things, and the theme’s official documentation will not always warn you about it ahead of time.
 But most of the time, they’ll work just fine.

 If your theme is not responsive, as I explained in part one of this responsive design series, best practices dictate that you use CSS media queries to make the elements on your site adapt to smaller screen sizes and line up appropriately.
 In other words, you’ll need custom coding, which I of course will not be diving into in this post because you’d throw rocks at me.
 You’ll then have to hire a web developer (not a web designer) like moi to type up the code that looks like Chinese to you but will make your site look hawt on mobile devices.